gfonteno/oci/oci-network-load-balancer/lab1/lab1.md

 A Subnet is a subdivision of a VCN.
 Each subnet in a VCN consists of a contiguous range of IPv4 addresses and optionally IPv6 addresses that do not overlap with other subnets in the VCN.

-Logs contain critical diagnostic information that tells you how your resources are performing and being accessed.
-Log groups are logical containers for organizing logs.
-Logs must always be associated with log groups and you must create a log group to enable the desired log.
-[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Logging/home.htm) for more information on Logging or [Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/vcn-flow-logs.htm#vcn_flow_logs) for more details on VCN Flow Logs.
+A security list acts as a virtual firewall for an instance, with ingress and egress rules that specify the types of traffic allowed in and out.
+The default security list will be updated to allow the VTAP traffic to flow within the VCN.
+[Visit our documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securitylists.htm) for more information on Security Lists.

 ### Objectives